12 Steps to Building a New Home in NYC(Last Updated On: March 1, 2019)

 Building a house takes time.
 Please be patient during this process.

 The architect stays on the job during construction but their involvement will be much less than it was during the design process.
 The architect will occasionally visit the site.
 At certain milestones during the construction the architect will perform progress inspections.
 Progress inspections are required by the department of buildings and a Technical Report has to be submitted by the architect to the DOB.
 The architect will also help out if there are any issues, questions, problems that arise during construction.
 It may happen that some additional drawings may have to be produced to clarify the GC’s questions.
 Sometimes design changes happen during construction.
-Be careful these can make the cost rise.
+Prevent this when possible, because new designs can mean greater cost.

 The architect does not typically supervise a construction job.
 Supervising the construction is the job of the General Contractor or Construction Manager.
 Some architects also do construction management and some architects are also general contractors.
 You can have your architect review the contractor’s pay requisitions and sign off before you issue progress payments to the GC.